haifengkao/nfasd/README.rst

 ::
     eval "$(register-python-argcomplete nfasd)"

-Alternately, if you are a zsh user, add the following to :code:`~/.zshrc`
+Alternatively, if you are a zsh user, add the following to :code:`~/.zshrc`
 ::
     autoload bashcompinit
     bashcompinit